Johnny Weir: 2008–2009 season

 Weir performing his short program at the 2008 NHK Trophy.

-Weir started off the 2008–2009 season, when he was ranked seventh-best in the world, struggling with skate boot problems; his blades were not aligned properly on the new skates he purchased over the summer and did not have the time to break in replacements.
+Weir started off the 2008–2009 season, when he was ranked seventh-best in the world, struggling with skate boot problems; his blades were not aligned properly on the new skates he purchased over the summer, and he did not have the time to break in replacements.
 For the first time in his career, Weir competed at Skate America, the first Grand Prix event of the season.
 He came in second place in the short program by less than one point behind Lysacek, and came in second place overall, with 225.20 points.
 Japanese skater Takahiko Kozuka won the gold medal at the event; Lysacek came in third place overall.
 Both Weir and Lysacek made minor errors in their short programs, but Weir did well, even though it was early in the season.
 Weir began his short program with three successful jumping passes.
 Lysacek and Weir both scored the same on their triple Lutz-triple toe loop combinations, 11.60 points, although Weir lost points on a two-footed landing on his triple flip.
 Weir later told reporters that he was disappointed in his spins, but his footwork sequences were "spectacular", and he scored 80.55 points.

 Despite battling a cold, Weir came in second place at the NHK Trophy, earning a total of 236.18 points.
 In the short program, despite a fall, he placed second, with 78.15 points.
 He later said that he felt his performance in the short program was "a big improvement" over his performance at Skate America.
 In the free skate, he successfully accomplished all his jumps at the beginning of the program, but performed a double Lutz instead of a triple, and his triple flip turned into a single.
 He qualified to compete at the Grand Prix final, where he won the bronze medal.
 Four days later, he was the only American to perform in a charity skating show in Seoul, performing with South Korean champion Yuna Kim; while there, he was hospitalized with the flu and lost eight pounds in one day.